bbepis/XUnity.AutoTranslator/README.md

 EnableUIResizing=True            ;Whether or not the plugin should provide a "best attempt" at resizing UI components upon translation.
 Only work for NGUI
 EnableBatching=True              ;Indicates whether batching of translations should be enabled for supported endpoints TrimAllText=True                 ;Indicates whether spaces in front and behind translation candidates should be removed before translation
+UseStaticTranslations=True       ;Indicates whether or not to use translations from the included static translation cache OverrideFont=                    ;Overrides the fonts used for texts when updating text components.
+NOTE: Only works for UGUI

 [GoogleLegitimate]
 GoogleAPIKey=                    ;OPTIONAL, needed if GoogleTranslateLegitimate is configured